OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

  - variables
  - runbooks

 The blog post represented a simple example.
 Production level solutions are more complex, with many deployment steps and deployment targets.
 There are other advanced Octopus Deploy features that developers can use.
 These include tenants, the Octopus REST API, and more.
-Comprehensive documentation of all Octopus Deploy features is [here](https://octopus.com/docs).
+See comprehensive documentation of all Octopus Deploy [features.](https://octopus.com/docs)

 ## How does this help me?

 You are now able to use the Octopus Deploy platform for continuous deployment.
 We have a wide range of example use cases for customers that have used Octopus Deploy.
 Some or a mixture of these likely apply to you.
-Read more about specific use cases [here](https://octopus.com/company/customers).
+Read more about specific [use cases.](https://octopus.com/company/customers)

 The customers that have signed up with us experience an 'a-ha!' moment.
 Over time, customers come to understand how Octopus Deploy can help them.
-This blog will provide resources for you to test whether Octopus Deploy can meet your needs.
+This post will provide resources for you to test whether Octopus Deploy can meet your needs.

 ## How much does it cost?

 Octopus is free for up to 10 deployment targets or less.
 This applies to both the Octopus Cloud and self-hosted versions.
-For deployments that need more targets than this, there is a pricing [guide](https://octopus.com/pricing/overview).
-There are definitive use cases for the free tier.
+For deployments that need more targets than this, there is a pricing [guide.](https://octopus.com/pricing/overview) There are definitive use cases for the free tier.
 Customers have used the free tier license to orchestrate their more complex deployment that uses the paid license.

 ## Where can I learn more?